silencesys/lindat-tei/src/guidelines/text-corrections.md

 </choice>
 significat.
 ```
 To mark the normalisation inside our file we can simply use the `sic` element alone.
-It should contain the reproduced text altough apparently incorrect or inaccurate.
+It should contain the reproduced text although apparently incorrect or inaccurate.
 We can also suggest correction and for that purpose the element `corr` should be used, see below.

 ::: warning Important
 When the correction is suggested, both elements `sic` and `corr` must be wrapped inside the `choice` element as can be seen in examples.